-"Demonstrate that consideration has been given to the best available techniques for minimisation, aggregation, anonymisation and/or other treatment of data.
-The ICO's Anonymisation Code of Practice should be used, among other sources, to inform the data anonymisation processes adopted..

-- 6.1 In developing its Privacy Impact Assessment, WPD has discussed with the ICO the risk of aggregated Consumption Data being linked to a particular individual.
+- "Demonstrate that consideration has been given to the best available techniques for minimisation, aggregation, anonymisation and/or other treatment of data.
+The ICO's Anonymisation Code of Practice should be used, among other sources, to inform the data anonymisation processes adopted." - In developing its Privacy Impact Assessment, NGED has discussed with the ICO the risk of aggregated Consumption Data being linked to a particular individual.
 In particular, the fact that the risk is greater when Consumption Data from a small number of households is aggregated, compared to when Consumption Data obtained from a large number of households is aggregated.
-In practice, this means the privacy risks may be greater in the following circumstances: - (a) when there are only a small number of smart electricity meters on a particular Feeder (Consumption Data from a particular household may only be aggregated with the Consumption Data of other households on the same Feeder); and - (b) in the period of time before the Consumption Data collected from a particular household has been aggregated with the Consumption Data of a sufficient number of other households so as to effectively render it anonymous. - 6.2 In order to ensure Consumption Data is safeguarded (particularly in the circumstances set out in paragraph 7.1a) and (b) of this Data Privacy Plan) WPD will implement the range of privacy measures set out in its Privacy Impact Assessment (see paragraph 7 of WPD's Privacy Impact Assessment, table entitled "Identification of Privacy Risks and Solutions").
+In practice, this means the privacy risks may be greater in the following circumstances: - (a) when there are only a small number of smart electricity meters on a particular Feeder; and - (b) in the period of time before the Consumption Data collected from a particular household has been aggregated with the Consumption Data of a sufficient number of other households so as to effectively render it anonymous. - 6.2 In order to ensure Consumption Data is safeguarded (particularly in the circumstances set out in paragraph 6.1(a) and (b) of this Data Privacy Plan) NGED will implement the range of privacy measures set out in its Privacy Impact Assessment (see paragraph 7 of NGED's Privacy Impact Assessment, table entitled "Identification of Privacy Risks and Solutions").